lukeusername/CSC-505_2018_Assignment/README.md

    *Part 2) Again using the Python pandas library, load, process, and analyze the Titanic data to find the following*

-   -   *a) proportion of passengers that survived by sex*
+   -   *proportion of passengers that survived by sex*

-   -   *b) same proportion of passengers, but by sex AND class*
+   -   *same proportion of passengers, but by sex AND class*

-   -   *c) create age categories: children (under 14 years), adolescents (14-20), adult (21-64), and senior(65+), and calculate survival proportions by age category, class, and sex*
+   -   *create age categories: children (under 14 years), adolescents (14-20), adult (21-64), and senior(65+), and calculate survival proportions by age category, class, and sex*

 3. Assignment 3 Summary:

-   *Using the boston housing dataset, perform the following:
+   *Using the boston housing dataset, perform the following:*
-a) Data understanding and preprocessing
+   -   *Data understanding and preprocessing*
-b) Create an Basic Linear Regression model using Sci-Kit (sklearn)
+   -   *Create an Basic Linear Regression model using Sci-Kit (sklearn)*
-c) Evaluate the Effect of Dimensionality Reduction
+   -   *Evaluate the Effect of Dimensionality Reduction*
-d) Evaluate A Different Model - Random Forest Regressor*
+   -   *Evaluate A Different Model - Random Forest Regressor*